What do flashbacks feel like?

 Personally I also find content warnings very helpful.
 They allow me to choose if and when I want to engage with triggering material, and if I choose to do so, I can prepare myself.
 (I'm working on an FAQ about content warnings at the moment as there are very reasonable arguments for both using them or not, but there's a fair bit of pure guff too.)

 This post was hard to write; I knew it would be, and I did a lot of pre-emptive self care to make sure I could do it safely.
 If you are writing about trauma, there are steps you can take to help avoid getting triggered and finding yourself in a flashback.
-I've got a series of posts all about self care when we write, and I'm repeating my Writing About Trauma Self Care online workshop in September.
+I've got a series of posts all about self care when we write, and two workshops available on-demand.

 Last wordless

 I will always circle back to metaphor and imagery, because I think those are the best tools I have.
-(We'll explore metaphor and other techniques in the Tools For Writing Trauma workshop coming up in August.)
+(We explore metaphor and other techniques in the Tools For Writing Trauma workshop.)

 When I saw singer songwriter Dodie's video for her song "Guiltless", I was stunned at how accurately it reflected my experience of being triggered.
 It even has the fast and slow types!